 Elective modules from group PHM2

 •All IDM modules successfully completed will be assigned 15 credits each; the project report will be assigned 45 credits.

-•For Postgraduate Diploma/MSc students, credit for one or two modules studied at LSHTM (blended learning study) may be allowed in place of one or two of the above elective modules, subject to module restrictions.
+•For PG Dip and MSc students, credit for one or two modules studied at LSHTM (blended learning study) may be allowed in place of one or two of the above elective modules, subject to module restrictions.
 An additional fee will be payable.

 •At the discretion of the examiners, students who have been examined in and have passed three IDM1 modules may be permitted